Skip to content

 Faster interfaces, clearer operations, and more consistent delivery

-Confirmed outcomes include improved real-time data display and responsiveness for live scoring interfaces, 35% average load-time reduction, Lighthouse scores above 88, 38% faster product delivery, and 40% faster legacy-app loading after Angular-to-React migration.
+Confirmed outcomes include improved real-time data display and responsiveness for live scoring websites, 35% average load-time reduction, Lighthouse scores above 88, 38% faster product delivery, 40% faster legacy-app loading after Angular-to-React migration, and 1K+ active users within three months after migration where applicable.

 Stack